moinwiki/moin/docs/devel/development.rst

 * http://bitbucket.org/thomaswaldmann/moin-2.0 - bitbucket mirror for your
   convenience, simplifying forking and contributing

-We use Mercurial DVCS and mercurial for distributed version control.
+We use Mercurial DVCS for distributed version control.

 If you are not using Mercurial, you can still submit patches.
 In that case, open an issue in the issue tracker and attach the patch there.